mark-hingston/opencode-workflows/README.md

 - **Crash Recovery**: Active runs are restored on plugin restart
 - **Run History**: Query past workflow executions via `/workflow runs`
 - **Suspend/Resume**: Suspended workflows survive session restarts
+- **Session-aware progress**: Progress updates are routed to the originating session; if the chat is interrupted, workflows are suspended and can be resumed with `/workflow resume <runId>`

 The database is created automatically at the configured `dbPath`.